W2 Write routinely for various purposes and disciplines, representing one's own personal perspective, identity, and voice.

 W5 Write informative or explanatory texts to examine and convey complex ideas and information clearly and accurately through use of informational and literary text, considering audience.

-22.214.171.124 Write to inform or explain, comparing factual information to convey understanding of diverse perspectives, including Dakota and Anishinaabe perspectives, about a topic, and clearly explaining connections and distinctions between key ideas and concepts, and utilizing organization strategies common in a variety of text structures, building on skills from previous years.
+10.2.5.1 Write to inform or explain, evaluating accuracy and relevancy of information to convey complex ideas about a topic, utilizing organization strategies common in a variety of text structures, and maintain an objective tone while attending to the norms and conventions of the discipline, building on skills from previous years.

 W8 Media Literacy in Writing: Support writing with evidence from sources, correctly citing those sources, and demonstrating an understanding of the rights and obligations of using intellectual property.